mounalab/SiameseNetwork-keras/README.md

 ## Prequisites

-Prequisites is defined in requirements.txt file
+Prequisites are defined in requirements.txt file

 ## Running Example